Marquette COVID-19 Vaccination Clinic Opens to the Veteran Community

 MARQUETTE, Mich. -- The Michigan National Guard (MING) and the Michigan Veterans Affairs Agency (MVAA) conducted a joint event vaccinating more than 290 military veterans 50 and older, their spouses, and caregivers who are 50 and older.
-The event was held at Northern Michigan University, Upper Peninsula Campus, Marquette, Michigan, on March 22.
+The event was held at the Northern Michigan University, Marquette, Michigan, on March 22.

-Monday’s clinic was the first of several being planned around the state for veterans through the partnership between the MING and MVAA.
-Those who get their vaccines Monday will have their second doses scheduled for April 19 at the same location.

 The enthusiasm was running high between the veterans coming in to receive the vaccine and those administering it.

-The City of Marquette is the largest city in the Upper Peninsula making the campus a, ideal location, particularly for under-serviced rural areas that don’t have nearby Veterans Affairs facilities.
+The City of Marquette is the largest city in the Upper Peninsula making the campus an ideal location, particularly for under-serviced rural areas that don’t have nearby Veterans Affairs facilities.

 “Creating this clinic was a high priority for the Department of Military and Veteran Affairs,” said U.S. Army Maj.
 Gen. Paul D. Rogers, adjutant general and director of the Department of Military and Veterans Affairs.
 “We believe anyone who has worn the uniform of our nation is a member for life, so high-quality care and benefits for our veterans could not be more meaningful to us as we continually seek to honor and serve those who have served before us.”

-The clinic serving our veterans was a success and will be the first of many to come.

-“Currently our two Task Force North CVTTs serving our northern Michigan communities are administering more than 10,000 vaccines weekly,” said Livingston.
-“Making the vaccine convenient for people, many being veterans living in some very rural areas is key to saving lives.”
+“Currently Task Force North CVTTs serving our northern Michigan communities are administering more than 10,000 vaccines weekly,” said Livingston.
+“Making the vaccine convenient for people, many being veterans living in some very rural areas, is key to saving lives.”

-The MING and MVAA is currently working on scheduling veteran vaccination clinics at other locations around the state.
-Medical centers in Michigan will soon have clinics open to veterans, spouses, and caregivers who are 18 and older and have an at-risk medical condition or disability.
+The MING and MVAA are currently considering scheduling veteran vaccination clinics at other locations around the state.

 “Having the opportunity to work with the great team from the MVAA at getting the vaccine out to our vets is a great experience for all of us wearing a uniform,” said Daza.
 “Last week, I received my second vaccine dose and all Michigan veterans past and present will soon be safe from contracting the coronavirus.”